keevitaja/keeper-laravel/readme.md

 	php artisan migrate --package=keevitaja/keeper

-Following tables are created:
+After that you have users, roles and permissions tables with pivot tables.

 	users:          id, email, password, created_at, updated_at
 	roles:          id, name, created_at, updated_at
 	permissions:    id, name, created_at, updated_at

-You may add as many extra columns to the tables as you see fit.
+To get a hint, how to name roles and permissions, take a look at the Usage example below.

+If you need extra columns you can add them by creating your own migrations or copy migrations shipped with this package to your `app/database/migrations` folder and update them as needed and then do `php artisan migrate`.

 ## Usage

-This package is not user/role/permission CRUD because there can be n+1 ways to it.
-Keeper takes care only the authentication part.
-As does guard.
-Though following models are provided with nessesary relationships:

-- Keevitaja\Keeper\Models\User
-- Keevitaja\Keeper\Models\Role
-- Keevitaja\Keeper\Models\Permission

-All methods return boolean

-	Keeper::hasRole($userId, $roleName)

-Determine if user belongs to role
+- `Keeper::hasRole($userId, $roleName)` - Determine if user has a role

-	Keeper::hasPermission($userId, $permissionName)

-Determine if user has permission
+- `Keeper::hasPermission($userId, $permissionName)` - Determine if user has a permission

-	Auth::hasRole($roleName)

-Determine if logged user belongs to role
+- `Auth::hasRole($roleName)` - Determine if logged user has a role

-	Auth::hasPermission($permissionName)

-Determine if logged user has permission
+- `Auth::hasPermission($permissionName)` - Determine if logged user has a permission

-All methods provided by Laravel native Guard class are present and working.

-User can belong to a role or have a permission.
-Permissions can be given through a role as well.
+All above methods return boolean.

-`::hasRole` checks only, if user belongs to the role.
-Permissions are not included.
-Suitable for smaller projects.
+`::hasRole` checks only, if user has a role.
+This method does not check permissions!

-`::hasPermission` checks, if user has permission given directly or through a role.
+`::hasPermission` checks, if user has permission permission directly or by a role.

-Roles and permission work extremly well with laravel route filter system.
-See usage example below.
+User can have a role or permission.
+Role can have a permission as well.
+User will have also all permissions from the role he/she has.
+Roles and permission work extremly well with laravel route and filter system.
+It just makes sense to use them together.
+See the Usage example below.

 ## Managing roles and permissions

-users, roles and permission tables have pivot relations.
-So to add user to role:
+Keeper does not provide CRUD for database manipulation.
+All model methods are abstracted into traits, so it would be possible to use relations really easy in other Eloquent models in your project.
+Just for the small example, the next line will give user with ID of 1 the role with ID of 3.

 	Keevitaja\Keeper\Models\User::find(1)->roles()->attach(3)

-where 1 is user ID and 3 is role ID. same goes for permissions.

 ## Usage example